Small Business Guide to Lead Lists & Generation

 Businesses and marketing are ever changing.
 As the popularity of social networks and mobile use grows, marketers and advertisers must adapt their approach to fit customer responses to new trends.
 Those who fail to do so tend to get left behind.

 Every year there are new tools and software that can help generate new leads and attract new clients to your business.
 Are you making the most of them?
 Here are some resources you may not have thought about when planning your marketing strategy:

-Texting can be used in a variety of ways to increase awareness of your brand and build relationships: you can offer discounts, promote event and trainings, and run contests.
-It’s also easy to incorporate your SMS marketing program into your existing marketing campaigns, such as email, websites, social media, TV and radio ads.
+Texting can be used in a variety of ways to increase awareness of your brand and build relationships: you can offer discounts, promote events and training, and run contests.
+It’s also easy to incorporate an SMS marketing program into your existing marketing channels, such as email, websites, social media, TV, and radio.

-This case study for the airline ticket sale company Aviasales.ru, who created a mobile appwhere customers could complete ticket purchases, is a perfect example of how well mobile apps translate into sales.
+This case study for the airline ticket search company Aviasales.ru, which created a mobile app where customers could complete ticket purchases, is a perfect example of how well mobile apps translate into sales.
 It was so successful that 25% of their bookings and 21% of their profits came from the app.

 They’re the ones who open the emails that no one else does, have the highest click-through rates and respond most frequently to calls to action.
 Even if podcasting isn’t your main platform or service, the clients you reel in through podcasting can go right to the top of your VIP list.

 - 31% of adult web users use Pinterest

 - There are about 500,000 business accounts on Pinterest

 - 67% of content placed on Pinterest is from business websites